ADirin/Lecture_demo_avg_consol/README.md

+This project is a Java‑based Average Speed Calculator implemented as a lightweight HTTP server.
+The application is:

+✅ tested and analyzed using SonarQube
+✅ packaged as a Docker container
+✅ deployed and run in Kubernetes (Minikube)
+✅ accessed locally using port‑forwarding

-📌 Features
+📌## Features

-Simple HTTP server using HttpServer
+- Simple HTTP server using HttpServer
-Average speed calculation (distance / time)
+- Average speed calculation (distance / time)
-Input validation and error handling
+- Input validation and error handling
-Unit tests with JUnit 5 and Mockito
+- Unit tests with JUnit 5 and Mockito
-Code coverage with JaCoCo
+- Code coverage with JaCoCo
-Static code analysis with SonarQube
+- Static code analysis with SonarQube
-Containerized with Docker
+- Containerized with Docker
-Deployed in Kubernetes (Minikube)
+- Deployed in Kubernetes (Minikube)

-🔍 SonarQube Configuration
+🔍## SonarQube Configuration
 Create sonar-project.properties in the project root:
 ````xml
 sonar.projectKey=avg_consol